johannes-ed/rocket-league-session-tracker/README.md

 - If the app manages to connect to the game, the small dot in the corner will be green instead of red.

-- The rest should be automatic, it will show the stats from the last played playlist unless you hit the toggle playlist button.
-You can only toggle between playlists that have been played this session.
+- The rest should be automatic, it will show the stats from the last played playlist unless you hit the next playlist button.
+You can only show stats from playlists that have been played this session.

 ## Features/Quirks

 - Displays number of wins, losses and current streak for each played game mode during a session.

-- Stores each win/loss/streak for each playlist and allows toggling between them.
+- Stores each win/loss/streak for each playlist and allows toggling between which is shown.

 - Auto-detects which game mode/playlist you are playing.
 But cannot differentiate between casual/ranked.